FreddyCharles/PyAnki/PyAnki.txt

-import tkinter as tk # Base tkinter for listbox & messagebox from tkinter import messagebox # For showing errors/info import customtkinter as ctk # Use CustomTkinter for modern widgets from typing import List, Dict, Any, Optional
+import tkinter as tk # Base tkinter for listbox & messagebox from tkinter import messagebox # For showing errors/info import customtkinter as ctk # Use CustomTkinter for modern widgets from typing import List, Dict, Any, Optional, Tuple

 # --- Configuration ---
 DATE_FORMAT = "%Y-%m-%d"